The Twins Almanac for June

 Span Ties Triples Record

-Twins center fielder Denard Span ties the modern (since 1900) record with three triples, going 4-for-4 with a walk, five RBI, and two runs scored altogether in an 11-4 win over the Tigers at Target Field.
+Twins center fielder Denard Span tied the modern (since 1900) record with three triples on this date in 2010, going 4-for-4 with a walk, five RBI, and two runs scored altogether in an 11-4 win over the Tigers at Target Field.

 Ken Landreaux also hit three triples in a game in 1980.